bludit/themes-repository/README.md

 ## How to add a theme
 ### 1) Create your username
 - Create a new file inside the folder `/authors/`.
 - The filename is the username and the extension is `.json`.
 Please use lowercase without spaces.
-For example, username `max-power` the filename is going to be `max-power.json`.
+For example, username `Max Power` the filename is going to be `max-power.json`.
 - You can copy a template from `/templates/authors.json` to generate the content of the file.

 ### 2) Create the theme metadata